Skip to main content

 Hub Highlights

-View all you consultation summaries in one place
+View all your consultation notes in one place

-Chapter leaders told us that having a record of all their consultation meeting summaries at their fingertips was important to them, so we built a feature in the Chapter Leader Hub so you can do just that.
+You told us that having a record of all your consultation meeting notes at your fingertips was important to you, so we built a feature in the Chapter Leader Hub so you can do just that.
 You can see when you first raised an issue in a consultation meeting and track your progress in resolving it.
 Remember, you can access the hub using your UFT website username and password.

 Work in progress